geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

 ======================================

-You have a couple of options for adding a new variable to a netCDF file (for example, when having to add a new species to an existing :ref:`GEOS-Chem restart file <gc-restart-files>`.
+You have a couple of options for adding a new variable to a netCDF file (for example, when having to add a new species to an existing GEOS-Chem restart file).

 #.
 You can use :program:`cdo` and :program:`*nco` to copy the the
    data from one variable to another variable.
 For example: